Richard Canter

 Joshua Duebber

-Joshua Duebber is a talented saxophonist and engineer from Cincinnati, Ohio.
-He is currently studying Aerospace Engineering at the University of Cincinnati and will be graduating in 2025.
+Joshua Duebber is a saxophonist and engineer from Cincinnati, Ohio.
+He graduated from the University of Cincinnati with a degree in Aerospace Engineering in 2025.

 |